open-mmlab/mmaction2/docs/faq.md

     **For videos**, We should decode them on the fly in the pipeline, so pairs like `DecordInit & DecordDecode`, `OpenCVInit & OpenCVDecode`, `PyAVInit & PyAVDecode` should be used for this case like [this example](https://github.com/open-mmlab/mmaction2/blob/023777cfd26bb175f85d78c455f6869673e0aa09/configs/recognition/slowfast/slowfast_r50_video_4x16x1_256e_kinetics400_rgb.py#L47-L49).

-    **For Frames**, the image has been decoded off the line, so pipeline item `RawFrameDecode` should be used for this case like [this example](https://github.com/open-mmlab/mmaction2/blob/023777cfd26bb175f85d78c455f6869673e0aa09/configs/recognition/slowfast/slowfast_r50_8x8x1_256e_kinetics400_rgb.py#L49).
+    **For Frames**, the image has been decoded offline, so pipeline item `RawFrameDecode` should be used for this case like [this example](https://github.com/open-mmlab/mmaction2/blob/023777cfd26bb175f85d78c455f6869673e0aa09/configs/recognition/slowfast/slowfast_r50_8x8x1_256e_kinetics400_rgb.py#L49).

-    By the way, `KeyError: 'total_frames'` is caused by incorrectly using `RawFrameDecode` step for videos, since when the input is a video, it can not get the `total_frame` beforehand.
+    `KeyError: 'total_frames'` is caused by incorrectly using `RawFrameDecode` step for videos, since when the input is a video, it can not get the `total_frame` beforehand.

 ## Training